-First Annual Native Plant Sale
+Annual Native Plant Sale: Saturday, May 5

 Our plants come from Spence Restoration Nursery in Muncie, IN.
-Spence is a reputable organization that specializes in native plant propagation.
-Visit their website for a wealth of information on restoration and native plant installation, and they also provide a great deal of information on the native plants they sell and what environmental specifications they require.
-Check out their video section and lots of other "how-to" examples.
+Spence is a reputable company specializing in native plant propagation.
+Visit their website for a wealth of information about restoration and native plant installation.
+You'll also find lots of information about the native plants they sell and their environmental specifications.
+Check out their video section with lots of other "how-to" examples.

-Wide variety of flowers and grasses available
+A wide variety of flowers and grasses is available!

 Want to know more about native plants?
-Here are some resources on where to get them, the many benefits of using them, how to install them, and long-term maintenance tips.
+Here are some resources on where to get them, the many benefits of using them, how to install them, and long-term maintenance tips:

 Here are resources on how you can make your yard more wildlife-friendly and why it is important: